This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 What steps could I take to improve this relationship?

 How To Get Started?

 - A great attitude helps.
 It can be difficult to admit to yourself that you’re not completely satisfied or happy with the state of your relationship.
 I always believe that everything can be fixed, everything can be improved upon.
 You just make the decision to take some action.

 9 Tips For Improving Your Relationship

 - Start with your relationship with yourself.
 Do you accept yourself?
 Do you love yourself?

-- Take steps to shift your inner harmony through self love and self care activities.
+- Take steps to shift your inner harmony through self-love and self-care activities.
 This will radiate out to your relationships.
 Make time for the things that make you feel good, feel stellar!
-For me, receiving a massage works every time!
+For me, receiving massage works every time!
 What makes you feel nourished?